kryan225/Research---Cerebral-Palsy-Detection/README.md

 *Note: You can also create a new environment using the GUI provided in the Anaconda Navigator* *Note: You will also need to install packages such as OpenCV to compile the Dense_Optical_Flow program*

+### Install required packages:
+1. Open an anaconda prompt

+2. Navigate to your environment that you are using, if it is seperate from the base environment

+3. Type 'conda install opencv'

+4. Type 'conda install pymysql'

 ### Final Steps

 Install spyder using the Anaconda Navigator.
 I used Spyder2.3.8 but the latest version should be fine